 These are all the amounts that go into your living.
-Think of it as a catchall.
-In here you can put your food costs, entertainment, subscriptions, anything that you spend money on in a given month.
+Think of it as a catch all.
+In here you can enter your food costs, entertainment, subscriptions, anything that you spend money on in a given month.

 Enter in all of your costs of getting around.
 This can include your transit passes, car insurance, maintenance, gas, repairs.
 If you have anything related to getting around it goes into this category.